 Sponsored by: Stuhr Funeral Home

-Stuhr Funeral Home, a trusted name in funeral service for more than 150 years, understands that times of grieving are difficult, no matter what era we’re living in.
-Their entire team is dedicated to providing the best and most professional care for their clients during their time of grieving and healing.
+Stuhr Funeral Home, a trusted name in funeral service for more than 150 years, understands that everyone grieves differently.
+They have the resources and experts to help you prepare for every aspect of the service.
+Together, they’re dedicated to providing the best and most professional care for their clients during their time of grieving and healing.

 For more information, visit JHenryStuhr.com or call (843) 723-2524.